h8d13/Lighttpd-Steroids/README.md

 **If you directory looks like that^ you're good to go!**

 `$ sudo python3 run.py`

+This will simply run/attach the container with specified settings: If it's your first use use: `--rebuild` It should also have a proper close mechanism that will prompt for password.

 Then open your browser to `https://localhost`
 > Note: you will get a warning because of self-signed certificate.